Source: Skins cut leading tackler Mason Foster

 The news of Mason Foster's release was first reported by Erin Hawksworth.

-Also, the Redskins could use the cap savings to possibly re-do tackle Trent Williams' contract.
+The Redskins could use the cap savings to possibly redo tackle Trent Williams' contract.
 After releasing Foster, they'll have approximately $12 million cap space.
-Williams will likely miss the start of training camp as he remains upset over some of his medical care.
-It's uncertain if a new deal would appease him, however.
+Williams will likely miss the start of training camp as he remains upset over some of his medical care; it's uncertain if a new deal would appease him.
 He has two years remaining on his current contract.

 The Redskins also want to extend guard Brandon Scherff, who is entering the final year of his contract.
 The sides started talking in January.